 The COVID-19 pandemic has shown that emergency shelters play a critically important role in a community’s public health and need to be smaller, wide open, ensure a welcoming and calm environment, and be staffed by social work professionals.

-Elena’s Way will be a new, best practice 24/7 Wellness Shelter, like the highly successful shelter operated by Preble Street at the University of Southern Maine Sullivan Gym in summer 2020.
-The Elena’s Way Wellness Shelter will be located at 5 Portland Street and is scheduled to be open in fall 2022.
+Opened in October 2022, Elena’s Way is a new, best practice 24/7 Wellness Shelter, like the highly successful shelter operated by Preble Street at the University of Southern Maine Sullivan Gym in summer 2020.
+The Elena’s Way Wellness Shelter is located at 5 Portland Street.

-Informed by a response to the COVID-19 emergency, Elena’s Way will be an ongoing part of the solution to homelessness and will provide warmth, safety, and intensive services to 40 people of all genders experiencing homelessness and complex health and behavioral issues who cannot access any other shelter.
+Informed by a response to the COVID-19 emergency, Elena’s Way will be an ongoing part of the solution to homelessness and will provide warmth, safety, and intensive services to up to 40 people of all genders experiencing homelessness and complex physical and behavioral health needs who cannot access any other shelter.

 A Wellness Shelter is a 24-hour, service-inclusive, and trauma-informed emergency shelter for individuals experiencing homelessness that is grounded in social work and medical best practices.
 A Wellness Shelter provides a therapeutic environment for those accessing services to heal, rest, and stabilize as they connect with trained social work staff to pursue casework goals related to housing, healthcare, employment, and community integration.